franciscop/drive-db/README.md

 The database is stored locally and updated when you want from the spreadsheet.
 Easy to use:

-    // Include the module and load the data from the default location var drive = require("drive-db").load();
+    // Include the module and load the data from the default local cache var drive = require("drive-db").load();

     // Retrieve all the people named `John`